Niagara cop sent to hospital after ‘interaction’ with another officer

 Local residents said the shooting led to a rush of squad cars racing to the scene in the early afternoon.

-Robin Zavitz said she was driving home around 1:30 p.m. when she came across a police blockade.
+Robin Zavitz said she was driving home at about 1:30 p.m. when she came across a police blockade.
 She said she could see a police SUV in a ditch and numerous squad cars nearby.

 “The police car is head-first in the ditch and there doesn’t appear to be any damage to it,” Zavitz said.